email-spec/email-spec/README.md

 rails generate email_spec:steps
 ```

-This will give you a bunch of steps to get started with in step_definitions/email_steps.rb
+This will give you a bunch of steps to get started with in `step_definitions/email_steps.rb`

 By default, the generated file will look for email to example@example.com.
-You can either change this
-by editing the current_email_address method in email_steps.rb, or by simply specifying the target
-email in your features:
+You can either change this by editing the `current_email_address` method in `email_steps.rb`, or by simply specifying the target email in your features:

 ```gherkin
 Scenario: A new person signs up